561 Züm Queen West

-561 Züm Queen West is an express bus route in Brampton, Ontario that was introduced on September 6, 2016 as part of Züm phase 2.
+561 Züm Queen West is a bus rapid transit route in Brampton, Ontario that was introduced on September 6, 2016 as part of Züm phase 2.
 It runs from Mount Pleasant GO Station where it connects with 505 Züm Bovaird and continues west along Bovaird Drive, south along Mississauga Road, and east along Queen Street to Downtown Brampton Terminal.
 The route currently operates only on weekdays during rush hours.The 1 Queen shares the entire length with this route and operates 30 minutes or better all day, every day.

 The 561 was suspended due to the COVID-19 pandemic in the Regional Municipality of Peel.
 As of September 6, 2022, Route 561 has been restored to service.